addy-dclxvi/i3-starterpack/README.md

 So, I really recommend You to start from i3 if You want learn Linux customization.
 After You can handle i3, You can try more advanced window managers. i3 is my first tiling window manager by the way :relaxed: <br />

-## Why Not i3-gaps?
-As I previously said, I prefer to use packages those are available on main repository.
-As far as I know i3-gaps package is only available on Arch, Void, Solus, and Alpine repository.
-And do You know?
-Airblader the i3-gaps developer himself doesn't use gaps!
-My whole life is a lie :confounded: <br />

-**Update 2024 August** Good news!
-Now normal i3 supports gaps and some other i3-gaps enhanchement too.

 ## Requirements
 - At least a working Desktop Environtment or Window Manager (I'm sure You already have it).